 Caroline is committed to tackling the problem of congestion on the A32 and other access roads and holds regular meetings with local stakeholders and government Ministers to seek potential solutions.
 She has welcomed successive transport Ministers to the area.

-Like everyone else, Caroline would like to see improvements to the A32, but significant widening or upgrading is not feasible given the number of houses that run alongside it.
-Some people have suggested a bridge from Gosport to Portsmouth, however, as well as being eye-wateringly expensive, this would certainly open Gosport up to the very large scale housing target numbers in every other part of Hampshire.
+Like everyone else, Caroline would like to see improvements to the A32, but significant widening or upgrading is not feasible.
+Others have suggested a bridge from Gosport to Portsmouth, however, this would also not be feasible.

 She is pleased with the progress of cycle paths and walkways in our local area and wants to see these successes built on, with walking and cycling the natural choices for shorter journeys, or as part of a longer journey.

-Caroline led a successful campaign for the restoration of the entitlement to Home to Duty Travel Allowance for service personnel travelling to work on the Gosport Ferry, promoting a more sustainable journey to work, and reducing congestion on key roads on and off the peninsula.
+Promoting a more sustainable journey to work, Caroline led a successful campaign for the restoration of the entitlement to Home to Duty Travel Allowance for service personnel travelling to work on the Gosport Ferry, reducing congestion on key roads on and off the peninsula.